smt970913/ConMED-RL/README.md

     <img src="image/ConMED-RL Logo.png" width="400">
 </div>

-This repository provides the implementation of an **Offline Constrained Reinforcement Learning (OCRL)** - based decision support toolkit for critical care decision-making.
+This repository provides the implementation of an **Offline Constrained Reinforcement Learning (OCRL)** - based decision support toolkit for medical decision-making.
 The toolkit is developed based on our research on **ICU extubation** and **discharge** decision-making.
 It builds on our studies in modeling and optimizing clinical decisions under uncertainty in the ICU setting.
 In addition to the codebase, we provide two curated datasets designed to facilitate further research on extubation and discharge decision-making tasks.
 This repository is created by **Maotong Sun** (maotong.sun@tum.de) and **Jingui Xie** (jingui.xie@tum.de).